TalhaRamzan-Dev/Landlord-Management-System/README.md

 This project was developed as part of the CS50 Python course final project and is intended for educational purposes.

 ---

-### Changes Made
-1. **Removed Emojis**: All emojis were removed to maintain a professional tone.
-2. **Formalized Tone**: Adjusted language to be concise, professional, and consistent, avoiding informal phrases.
-3. **Improved Structure**: Reorganized sections for clarity and flow, ensuring a logical progression of information.
-4. **Enhanced Clarity**: Simplified descriptions while retaining all technical details and instructions.
-5. **Standardized Formatting**: Used consistent headings, bullet points, and code blocks for readability.
-6. **Removed Retro UI Subsection**: Integrated UI details into the "Technical Details" section to avoid redundancy and maintain focus on functionality.
-7. **Streamlined Instructions**: Condensed repetitive instructions (e.g., "Getting Started" and "Key Features Usage") for brevity without losing essential details.